b0nes164/MetalMinRepro/README.md

 - MacBook Air, 13-inch 2024, M3.
 Sequoia 15.4.1.

 M3 tests completed quickly (~3 ms per test), and always correctly.
-M1 tests run much slower (~600--3000 ms per test) and intermittently fail, and when they do, they fail in bunches.
+M1 tests run much slower (~600--12000 ms per test) and intermittently fail, and when they do, they fail in bunches.

+## What this specific failure indicates

+`Test failed: got 1024 at 33186 (flags: 0x40000000, 0x40000000)`

+Workgroup 33186 posted its part of the solution (1024) and marked it as READY (0x40000000).
+However, neither this workgroup (nor any later workgroup) ever enter the lookback loop and update this value.

 ## What we think

-So to recap, the starvation on the M1 Max is not stressing the hardware to the point that a failure emerges, but instead, the starvation is causing the watchdog to kill the shader---albeit while allowing the program to coninue running.
+We believe that the failure indicates that workgroups are resident on the GPU but are not run; they are being blocked by other workgroups.
+In a word, they are starved.
+The starvation does not stress the hardware to the point where we see a failure, but instead the starvation eventually causes a watchdog to kill the shader (but allows the CPU program to continue running).